adamdehaven/perfect-pullquotes/readme.txt

 == Changelog ==

 = 1.6.2 =
-* Minor update for Wordpress 4.3.1
+* Fixes issue with "size" attribute.

 = 1.6 =
 * Adds support for optional "size" attribute whereby user can designate font-size in pixels.